 On each trip, the guide first helps everyone safely exit the helicopter (helipads are simply whichever patch of land looks bare and stable enough to land on) before unpacking the equipment as the noisy bird flies away.
 Once peace and quiet are restored, the fishing advice can be as hands on or off as you like.
 The guides of course know more about this pristine wilderness than their guests, but it’s so close to virgin territory that much of it is surely still guess work.

 They were named after fire, but these lands have been carved by water.
 From above I saw varicose rivers snaking their way clumsily out towards brackish water.
 As the helicopter traversed the landscape, terms from high school geography came flooding back to me: an alluvial plain, moraine, an actual, genuine oxbow lake!
 Then, flying back through a valley, the Beagle Channel emerged between two mountains like a lead actor through a pair of vast green curtains.
-The fishing is world class, but in truth, if all that was included was this helicopter ride over Navarino, the effort to get all the way down here would be worth it.
+The fishing with the travel fishing rod is world class, but in truth, if all that was included was this helicopter ride over Navarino, the effort to get all the way down here would be worth it.